canjs/canjs/guides/getting-started-tutorial/components.md

 ![](../can/guides/images/2_first_component/ComponentTagLinkDiagram.png)

-As mentioned above, when the template containing the can.Component's tag is parsed, the can.Component is instantiated, and the contents of its rendered template are inserted as the HTML contents of the custom tag:
+As mentioned above, when the template containing the can.Component's tag is parsed, the can.Component is instantiated and the contents of its rendered template are inserted as the HTML contents of the custom tag:

 ![](../can/guides/images/2_first_component/ComponentTagRenderedHTML.png)